yichijin/bridgescape/README.md

 Complete data on bridge hands and tournaments is publicly available on BBO, but to date has been provided in a cryptic format (.lin files).
 This repository builds on the work of http://github.com/OneTrickPony82/Bridge-Tools to provide the tools to convert these files into human-readable, Python classes.

 These tools are currently still under development.
-They consist of four parts:

-1) module bridgescape.linparse:
+The main two modules are:

-tools for parsing and analyzing .lin files
+1) module **bridgescape.linparse**: class definitions for Card, Hand, and BridgeHand and tools for parsing .lin files into BridgeHand objects

-2) module bridgescape.analyze:

-tools for analyzing BridgeHands once they have been parsed from the .lin files
+2) module **bridgescape.analyze**: tools for analyzing BridgeHands once they have been parsed from the .lin files

-3) directory data/:
+In addition, I have also provided supplementary files under two subdirectories:

-a sample of the scraped data from a single pairs tournament
+3) **data/**: a sample of the scraped data from a single pairs tournament

-4) directory analyze/:

-tools for scraping .lin files directly from BBO
+4) **analyze/**: tools for scraping .lin files directly from BBO

 All folders will be updated as I get more time to work on the project.
 The current data set is comprised of ~650,000 unique boards which consist of roughly ~30,000 unique deals, totaling about 3GB.